meteor/galaxy-docs/content/status.md

 <h3 id="potential-issues">Potential issues</h3>

-If you believe you may have discovered a Galaxy issue, or are currently experiencing one that is not noted on the status page, contact [support](/support.html) about this.
-While our SLA is within 1 business day from the time of your message's arrival, support will usually update more frequently than this in the event of a service interruption.
+If you believe you may have discovered a Galaxy issue, or are currently experiencing one that is not noted on the status page, contact [support](/support.html).
+While our SLA is within 1 business day from the time of your message's arrival, support will usually update more frequently in the event of a service interruption.

-When reporting an issue, please include any contextual information (normal container startup time vs. current container startup time, app name, etc.) that will help our team dive in.
-This will shorten the troubleshooting cycle and generally speed up the time to resolution.
+When reporting an issue, please include any contextual information that will help our team dive in (normal container startup time vs. current container startup time, app name, etc.).
+This will shorten the troubleshooting cycle and generally reduce the time to resolution.